googleapis/mcp-toolbox-sdk-go/core/README.md

 ## Invoking Tools

 Once loaded, tools behave like Go structs.
-You invoke them using `Invoke` method by pass arguments corresponding to the parameters defined in the tool's configuration within the Toolbox service as a map of parameter name to value.
+You invoke them using `Invoke` method by passing arguments corresponding to the parameters defined in the tool's configuration within the Toolbox service.

 ```go
 tool, err = client.LoadTool("my-tool", ctx)